fjs138/philly-phorum-front/README.md

 ## The Goal
-Create an online, social media and news focused site for Philadelphia, by Philadelphia.
+Create a social media and news forum for Philadelphia, by Philadelphia.

 Free of:
 * corporate/political biases
 * advertising/monetization